-The selected Licensed Internal Code compile-time options are used when creating the module/program object.
+The selected Licensed Internal Code compile time options are used when creating the module/ program object.
 Certain options may reduce your ability to debug the created module/program.
-See the ILE Concepts Book for more information about LICOPT options.
+See ILE Concepts for more information about LICOPT options.

 DFTCHAR

 Instructs the compiler to treat all variables of type char as either signed or unsigned.